Definition of String in C

 • Strncat() function :

-• The strncat() function appends up to specified length.
+• The strncat() function appends up to a specified length.

 • Syntax : strncat(str1, str2, 5);

-here first 5 character of the str2 string is added into str1 string.
+here first 5 characters of the str2 string are added into the str1 string.

 • Strlwr() Function :